SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Image processing and map making

 The second row of \figref{fig:fullskymap} shows the corresponding hit-count maps.
 The hit-count map reflects the number of image pixels contributing to each map pixel and therefore shows the survey’s coverage pattern~\citep{Bryan2025}.
 The two deep fields at the north and south ecliptic poles are clearly visible as regions with very high hit counts.

-\subsubsection{Zodiacal-light considerations}
+\subsubsection{Zodiacal-light Considerations}

 In addition to the stellar contamination, a diffuse glow is visible along the ecliptic plane.
 This is zodiacal light, produced by a combination of scattered sunlight and thermal emission from dust grains in the Solar System.
 The third row of \figref{fig:fullskymap} shows examples zodiacal light simulation processed through the same reprojection pipeline as the real data for the same subset of wavelengths.
 The zodiacal emission is modeled using a modified version of the DIRBE-based interplanetary dust model of \citet{Kelsall1998}, as described in \citet{Crill2025}.
-These maps show a gradient perpendicular to the ecliptic plane with discrete discontinuities arising from time variability in the zodiacal light combined with the survey scan strategy.
-SPHEREx scans the sky in repeated passes, returning to the same regions at different times to fill in coverage.
+These maps show a gradient perpendicular to the ecliptic plane with discrete discontinuities arising from time variability in the zodiacal light combined with the survey scan strategy. \spherex\ scans the sky in repeated passes, returning to the same regions at different times to fill in coverage.
 The zodiacal foreground is time and location dependent and therefore changes between these visits causing exposures of the same sky region taken at different times to have different zodiacal light levels.
 When these data are combined into full-sky maps, the varying zodiacal light levels appear as discontinuities aligned with the scan pattern.

 When we compare the zodiacal light signal to the real \spherex\ data at low Galactic latitudes, the diffuse Galactic emission exceeds the zodiacal contribution by more than an order of magnitude in the $3.3~\um$ and $4.05~\um$ channels used in this work.
-For simplicity in this initial analysis, we restrict ourselves to the regions defined by the \planck\ 70\% Galactic mask.\footnote{HFI\_Mask\_GalPlane-apo0\_2048\_R2.00.fits} This is a standard \planck\ mask derived from the 353~GHz dust map and constructed to retain 70\% of the sky by excluding the brightest thermal dust emission near the Galactic plane.
+For simplicity in this initial analysis, we restrict ourselves to the regions defined by the \planck\ 70\% Galactic mask.\footnote{HFI\_Mask\_GalPlane-apo0\_2048\_R2.00.fits, available from the Planck Legacy Archive (\url{https://pla.esac.esa.int})} This is a standard \planck\ mask derived from the 353~GHz dust map and constructed to retain 70\% of the sky by excluding the brightest thermal dust emission near the Galactic plane.
 In this work, we instead select the complementary sky area, focusing on the bright Galactic plane emission in 30\% of the sky.
-In this region, the Galactic emission is sufficiently bright that the zodiacal foreground can be neglected.
+In this region, the Galactic emission is sufficiently bright that the zodiacal foreground is subdominant.
 Therefore, no zodiacal subtraction is applied.